 Treating a Chipped Tooth

-If you have a chipped tooth, you should contact Dr. Moore to schedule a visit so that we can examine the situation.
+If you have a chipped tooth, you should contact Dr. Moore to request a visit so that we can examine the situation.
 Following the chip, however, you should temporarily treat it by taking the following steps:

 - Rinse your mouth with warm salt water - This will help cleanse any bacteria from the mouth and clear the spot of the injury.